 #1 Go Outside

 If you live in a place that has warmer weather and shorter winters, then you really have a longer period of time in which you can take advantage of this free outdoor space.
-You can look at your neighborhood park, if you’re lucky enough to live by a beach, you can offer a yoga class there.
-Or you can do it easily in your backyard.
+You can look at your neighborhood park.
+If you’re lucky enough to live by a beach, you can offer a yoga class there.
+Or you offer your backyard oasis.

-You don’t have to have a fancy backyard.
-You just have enough green space to lay out some mats.
+No you don’t have to have a fancy backyard, just have enough green space to lay out some mats.
 And some people really do have excellent backyards.
-I had one teacher whose backyard looked out onto a lake, and so she always did her classes there.
-Another student who had a really cool deck in her backyard, so she offered yoga classes on that deck.
+I had one teacher whose backyard looked out onto a lake, so she always did her classes there.
+Another student, who had a really cool deck in her backyard, offered yoga classes on the deck.

 #2 Office Buildings

 Not necessarily corporate buildings, but small business, smaller offices.
-If you live in a city that has a great downtown area where they’re renovating buildings, go check those out and see what’s already there, what businesses already exist.
-Perhaps they have a conference room, or a business room, a meeting room.
-Or maybe they have off hours the space isn’t being used.
+If you live in a city that has a great downtown area where they’re renovating buildings, go check those out and see what’s already there, or what businesses already exist.
+Perhaps they have a conference room, business room, or meeting room.
+Maybe they have off-hours when the space isn’t being used.

-Look at dance studios, or martial arts spaces.
-They do have times in which these spaces are open and available.
-People are always happy to collaborate and bring others into their space.
+Also look at dance studios and martial arts spaces because they usually have times in which these spaces are open and available.
+People are always happy to collaborate and bring others into their space. #winwin

-If you’re just getting started, look at possibly teaching to teachers, because they’re so stressed out too, and they would love to have somebody come in after school, while they’re wrapping up, before they have to go home to the hecticness of their own families.
-Come in and use their classroom or use the library in a school.
+If you’re just getting started, look at possibly teaching to teachers, because they’re stressed too.
+They would love to have somebody come in after school, while they’re wrapping up, before they have to go home to the hecticness of their own families.
+You could use their classroom or maybe the library in the school.

-If you’re thinking about adult parties – girls night out.
-Those are amazing opportunities.
-Pour a little wine, offer a few yoga classes – I recommend the wine after the yoga, not before, or you might not actually get to the yoga.
-But girl’s nights are so much fun to do.
+If you’re thinking about adult parties, like girls night out, those present amazing opportunities.
+Pour a little wine, offer a few yoga classes, but I recommend the wine after the yoga.
+If you offer the wine beforehand you might not actually get to the yoga.
+Regardless of the order, girl’s nights are so much fun to do.